 The process of carbon maceration in the atmosphere of CO2 takes about four days, resulting in the fruit flavors of the wine (especially the sweet root, bananas, cinnamon, and the like).
 French Beaujolais wine is fruity, fresh, and drinkable, so it satisfies a lot of people.
-It is recommended to drink it in a short time as it’s possible, or up to a year, but there are some exceptions.
+Drinking it as quickly as possible, or up to a year, is recommended, but there are some exceptions.
 One such is Beaujolais Villages, which can withstand even longer.

 Attractiveness On the 3rd of November, on Thursday Afternoon

-The French Beaujolais wines would probably never achieve such fame and recognition of the media if the French would not accept the rules that French Beaujolais wines could be served and sold only from the 3rd Thursday in November after midnight.
+The French Beaujolais wines would probably never achieve such fame and recognition in the media if the French would not accept the rules that French Beaujolais wines could be served and sold only from the 3rd Thursday in November after midnight.
 This was an excellent marketing move, which made the wine a real star.
 Wine is delivered to shops and restaurants all over the world, and people are eagerly waiting for the twelfth hour when they can try the first glass of the young wine of the newest year.
 Inserting the pipes into the Beaujolais barrels often turns into big events, where local celebrities, educators, and other social event collectors are gathered.

 Slovenian Young Wines

 A few years ago, Slovenes were also happy to join the worldwide phenomenon of waiting for the young Beaujolais wine, accompanied by social events, culinary evenings, and tastings.
 Of course, we do not have to wait for a young wine from France because we have enough of this type of wine in our cellars.
-World wine connoisseurs have already highlighted several Slovenian young wines, which are quite excellent.
-For example, in the vicinity of Metlika is a very well-known young wine from “Blauer Portugieser” grape.
-In the Vipava and Brda wine-growing areas, young cabernet sauvignon and merlot are already ready for degustation in late autumn.
+World wine connoisseurs have already highlighted several young Slovenian wines, which are pretty excellent.
+For example, near Metlika is a well-known young wine from the “Blauer Portugieser” grape.
+In the Vipava and Brda wine-growing areas, youthful cabernet sauvignon and merlot are ready for degustation in late autumn.